-Two forests, each about 10 acres and each surrounded by a 13-foot fence, allow many of the 55 resident ring-tailed, red-ruffed, mongoose, brown, collared, and Sanford’s lemurs to range freely.
+Currently, lemur forest habitats, each nearly 10 acres and surrounded by a 13-foot fence, allow many of the resident lemurs to range freely.
 Plantings of mango, passion fruit, guava, grapes, banana, persimmon, and bamboo supplement indigenous vegetation.
 This habitat invites authentic behaviors, improving breeding success and enabling scientific research and field training.

-Within the main forest, the Reed and Barbara Toomey Lemur Pavilion provides space for food preparation and housing for lemurs in times of physical or environmental stress, such as hurricanes.
-It has eight climate-controlled indoor and outdoor enclosures.
-Serving a similar function in the second forest is the Marilyn K. North Lemur Lodge, which includes a dedicated veterinary room.
+The Reed and Barbara Toomey Lemur Pavilion within one of the forests provides space for food preparation and housing for lemurs in times of physical or environmental stress, such as hurricanes.
+Serving a similar function in the Marilyn K. North Lemur Lodge, which includes a dedicated veterinary room.

 Outside the forests, the Michael & Jean Martin Quarantine Shelter allows LCF to isolate newcomers and breeding transfers.